Neighbours 30th Anniversary: Critical response

 For The Age, McManus praised the serial for reaching 30 years' worth of episodes, which she branded "an incredible feat".
 She congratulated, "The army of people who each week make six-and-a-half hours of Australia's longest-running television program, Neighbours, scurry up and down corridors, pace green rooms and bustle about a polystyrene well in which star-crossed lovers Imogen and Daniel have fallen on their way to Daniel's wedding to someone else."
 The Guardian's Jazz Twemlow said that the anniversary weeks were "typical Erinsborough fare" and the familiarality of the old cast made it "all quite comforting".
-He added that Neighbours has imrpoved "simply by staying true to itself" over the years.
+He added that Neighbours has improved "simply by staying true to itself" over the years.
 Ryno's TV called the celebrations the "most anticipated" weeks of Neighbours.
 The outlet believed that the "heart of the anniversary" and the serial's "big drawcard" was the awaited wedding of Daniel and Amber.
 Speaking of production's way of honouring the past and present, the outlet said, "The show manages to continue current storylines, and incorporate nostalgia, which enables old fans to jump back into the show and get hooked again, and keeps new fans from getting lost with the trips down memory lane."
 Before rating the anniversary five out five stars, they summarised for British viewers, "Fans are truly in for the best week the show has produced in quite some time, as it celebrates a milestone it should be proud to have reached and it shows that it is."

 Rosie Waterland of MamaMia criticised the fact that returning viewers were unable to identify most of the newer cast, saying "It's the opening credits and already I recognise no one.
 Who are all these people?
 And why does everyone look like a Cotton On model?"
 She added that the newer cast made her feel as though Neighbours was a "strange new universe".
 Upon seeing Mark Brennan with an unbuttoned shirt, she called the serial more "risqué" than it used it be.
 She also said that Brennan's pacing was McGregor's "nervous acting" and said that Rosenow was doing "lots of sad acting, including sighing and looking down at the ground."
 Waterland lambasted that only one Ramsay Street house was seen a few times.
 She concluded, "Holy Oprah, I'm exhausted.
 And apparently tomorrow night Sad Bridesmaid who just resigned will be [sic] become Happy Bridesmaid because she and the groom are going to run off together.
 I really want to see that, but I don't know if I can handle more of this complicated wedding inception emotional roller coaster."